jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _The earlier you catch defects, the cheaper they are to fix._ ― David Farley

+_Tests are a reflection of the code.
+If tests are ugly or difficult to write, then the issue resides in the implementation, not the test.
+Refactor the implementation._ — Jim Humelsine

 # Performance

 _Premature optimization is the root of all evil._ ― Donald Knuth